kiln/flourish-slider/README.md

 Defaults to `{ top: null, left: null, right: null }`.

 #### `handleRadius`
 The radius of the circular slider handle.
 Defaults to 15 if not supplied.

 #### `handleFill`
 The color of the handle.
 Defaults to `black`.
+The handle can also be styled in CSS using the `.slider-handle` class.

 #### `channelHeight`
 The height of the slider channel.
 Defaults to 15 if not supplied.